olfp/min-16/deep16_project_summary.md

 ---

-**DeepWeb IDE Status - PRODUCTION READY WITH SCREEN SUBSYSTEM**
+**DeepWeb IDE Status - PRODUCTION READY WITH COMPLETE DOCUMENTATION**

-*All systems operational, screen output implemented, memory architecture complete - Ready for public release!*
+*All systems operational, architecture finalized, documentation complete - Ready for public release!*

-**🎉 MILESTONE 4 COMPLETED - DEEPWEB IDE WITH SCREEN SUBSYSTEM IS NOW FULLY OPERATIONAL AND PRODUCTION READY!**
+**🎉 MILESTONE 5 COMPLETED - DEEPWEB IDE WITH COMPLETE ARCHITECTURE SPECIFICATION IS NOW FULLY OPERATIONAL AND PRODUCTION READY!**

 ---

-*The DeepWeb IDE represents a significant achievement in educational tool development, providing a complete, professional-grade development environment for the Deep16 architecture with visual output capabilities.
+*The DeepWeb IDE represents a significant achievement in educational tool development, providing a complete, professional-grade development environment for the Deep16 architecture with comprehensive documentation.
 All known issues have been resolved and the system is ready for production use.*